Risk Sciences and Public Policy

 Risk professionals are under increased pressure to interpret complex environmental and health situations in creative ways.
 The certificate program provides multidisciplinary education designed to increase awareness of the scientific underpinnings of risk assessment and provide a bridge between science and policy that allows innovative public health solutions to complex problems.
 Risk assessment methods are applied to address a wide range of environmental and public health issues including chemical, microbiological, radiological exposures, natural and man-made disasters, and to evaluate new technologies.
 Risk assessors are employed in academic, governmental and non-governmental organizations across multiple sectors such as agriculture, energy, environmental protection, armed forces, public health, and transportation.

-Upon conclusion of the Risk Sciences and Public Policy certificate, the student will:
+Upon conclusion of the Risk Sciences and Public Policy certificate program, the student will:

 - Be able to describe the importance of risk assessment in examining public health problems

 - Be able to describe the methods of risk assessment and their applicability to public health problems

 - Be able to discuss the scientific basis for assessing environmental and other public health risks

 - Be able to complete and document a basic quantitative risk assessment for a chemical exposure

 - Be familiar with the policy implications of the scientific relationships for reducing public health risks

 This certificate program is open to research scientists interested in bridging science and policy; public and private sector professionals who evaluate scientific data in the context of risk assessment and management; decision makers and risk-mangers, such as regulators, corporate executives, elected officials, economists, engineers, and lawyers; and those responsible for communicating risk, such as lobbyists, journalists, and non-governmental organizations.
 The certificate is also intended for students enrolled in any JHU graduate degree program, as well as students enrolled in the Johns Hopkins University undergraduate public health degree program.